-The supplier must document the procedure that outlines how to label and identify products that are rejected or quarantined as a result of inspection, audit or process deviation.
-The supplier must describe how non-conforming product is isolated in order to avoid its re-use or shipment.
+The site must document the procedure that outlines how to label and identify products that are rejected or quarantined as a result of inspection, audit or product handling deviation.
+The site must describe how non-conforming product is isolated in order to avoid its re-use or shipment.

-In circumstances where product is adulterated or condemned, the supplier must detail how the condemned product is identified and disposed of.
+In circumstances where product is adulterated or condemned, the site must detail how the condemned product is identified and disposed of.

-The supplier must also document a procedure for equipment that has been found to be non-conforming.
+The site must also document a procedure for equipment that has been found to be non-conforming.
 This procedure may be combined with, or separate from, that for non-conforming product.
-The equipment must be identified and placed out of production until it is repaired or otherwise disposed of.
+The equipment must be identified and placed out of use until it is repaired or otherwise disposed of.

 The means of identification of non-conforming product and equipment must be communicated to relevant staff.
-This can be a system of tags, signs, designated storage locations, system holds or other methods that meet the intent of this section.
+This can be a system of tags, signs, designated storage locations, or other methods that meet the intent of this section.

-The supplier is required to keep all records of the disposition of non-conforming product and equipment including product that is reworked, repackaged, condemned and/or disposed of.
+The site is required to keep all records of the disposition of non-conforming product and equipment including product that is reworked, repackaged, condemned and/or disposed of.
+This includes grower/producer name, farm location, quantity and final disposition.